-After a snowshoe trek across a frozen lake or a mountain bike ride to the top of Taivaskero, end your day with a genuine Lapland meal at the Harriniva Hotel Restaurant.
+After a mountain bike ride to the top of Taivaskero or a snowshoe trek across a frozen lake, end your day with a genuine Lapland meal at the Harriniva Hotel Restaurant.
 Or you can keep your winter coat on and enjoy a hot dish at the Torassieppi Ice Restaurant, where the walls, ceiling, tables and benches are all made of ice and snow.

 The Arctic Spa on Lake Jerisjärvi is a great place to unwind and let the professionals massage your muscles and your spirits.
 Enjoy a traditional smoke sauna, and in winter, take a dip in the icy waters of the lake!
 It’s not an experience you’ll soon forget!